-HOA PLANS FOR 2017: The Board has been making plans for the upcoming year and welcomes input from all residents.
+HOA PLANS: The Board has been making plans for the upcoming year and welcomes input from all residents.

 - Rotation painting in wood replacement (Building 6 – extensive wood repair).

 - Step replacement and sealing throughout the community.

 - Routine inspection and repair of grill and common area.

 - Biweekly trash pickup, trash area cleaning, and dog stations serviced.

 - Landscape replacement and routine maintenance throughout community.

 - Gutter repair, replacement, and cleaning.